 "Extremely fun trip.
 This trip helped me to create friendships and help boost my confidence socially.
 The trip also got me out of my comfort zone by allowing me [to experience] someone else's culture." —Alura

 Each Passport program is motivated by two objectives: to teach students about other parts of the world, and where appropriate, to emphasize the role of service in the global environment.
-Individual programs might be a short-term exchange (up to a month), a long-term exchange (from a semester to two years) or a focused trip (two weeks).
+Individual programs might be a short-term exchange (up to a month) or a focused trip (two weeks).
 Our focused trips tend to occur over scheduled breaks or at the end of the year to minimize school days missed.
-At any point in the school year, one is likely to find international students at Laurel from one of our three exchange programs.
-The Passport program has a three-year trip rotation for its school-sponsored trip offerings.
-The rotation includes a variety of offerings in terms of location as well as purpose.
+At any point in the school year, one is likely to find international students at Laurel from one of our three partnerships with exchange programs.
+Many of the trips are offered on rotation; some are annual.
+The rotation includes a variety of offerings in terms of location, purpose/areas of emphasis, and price points.

-In partnership with University School, Laurel is pleased to make this trip offering to Upper School students for the 2017-18 school year!
-Offered during the second week of Spring Break, and using the terrific facilities of the Island School in Cape Eleuthera in The Bahamas, up to five Laurel students will spend a week conducting ecological research (and snorkeling!) in this terrific habitat.
+In partnership with University School, Laurel is pleased to make this annual trip offering to Upper School students for the 2018-19 school year!
+Offered during the second week of Spring Break and using the terrific facilities of the Island School in Cape Eleuthera in The Bahamas, this trip allows five Laurel students to spend a week conducting ecological research and being adventurous in this terrific habitat.
 Girls learn about sustainability, invasive species, and aquaponics, while also jumping into the ocean, biking, and snorkeling.

 "This was a great experience and I had a fun time while also learning a lot.
 Our tour guide was great and really worked with us and our needs as a whole group.
 I felt we learned a lot and also got to know everyone else we were on the trip with we would not usually talk to." —Linnea